-IT Due Diligence – a bit dull, isn’t it?
+IT Due Diligence – is a strategy assessment, not an audit.

 What is IT due diligence?